smuefsmuef/oop2_working_repo/README.md

 - In the window, navigate to your project
 - Select the File "build.gradle"
 - In the next window select "Open as Project".

-You can also use the `build.grade` file for a project setup in Eclipse or NetBeans.

 ## Create a private duplicate (Fork)
 1. Fork this repo (top right next to star and watch)